catamphetamine/imageboard/README.md

 }
 ```

-## Adding a new chan
+## Adding a new imageboard

-* Create the chan's directory in `./src/imageboard/chan`.
+* Create the imageboard's directory in `./src/imageboard/chan`.
-* Create `index.json` and `index.js` files in the chan's directory (see other chans as an example).
-See [Chan config](#chan-config) for the explanation of the `index.json` file format.
+* Create `index.json` and `index.js` files in the imageboard's directory (see other imageboards as an example).
+See [Imageboard config](#imageboard-config) for the explanation of the `index.json` file format.
-* Add an export for the chan in `./src/imageboard/chan/index.js` (same as for the existing chans).
+* Add an export for the imageboard in `./src/imageboard/chan/index.js` (same as for the existing imageboards).

-If the chan runs on an already supported engine then it most likely has its own comment HTML syntax which could be different from other chans running on the same engine.
-In such case, go to the engine directory (`./src/imageboard/engine/${engineName}`) and edit `index.js` file to use the set of ["comment parser plugins"](#comment-parser-plugins) specific to this new chan (see other chan's comment parser plugins as an example).
+If the imageboard runs on an already supported engine then it most likely has its own comment HTML syntax which could be different from other imageboards running on the same engine.
+In such case, go to the engine directory (`./src/imageboard/engine/${engineName}`) and edit `index.js` file to use the set of ["comment parser plugins"](#comment-parser-plugins) specific to this new imageboard (see other imageboards' comment parser plugins as an example).
 Otherwise, if it's a new engine:

 * Create the engine directory in `./src/imageboard/engine`.
 * Create `index.js` file in the engine directory (same as for the existing engines).
 The engine class must extend `./src/imageboard/Engine.js` and implement at least four methods (`parseBoards()`, `parseThreads()`, `parseThread()` and `parseComment()`) and also provide a list of HTML ["comment parser plugins"](#comment-parser-plugins) (see other engines as an example).